JanSharp/phobos/phobos_debug_symbols.md

 # General

-Endianness is the same as Lua's, so since it only supports little endian right now, everything is little endian in here as well.
+Endianness is the same as Lua's, so since Phobos only supports little endian right now, everything is little endian in here as well.

 Indexes are 0 based.
 For ranges they are `start`: _including_, `end`: _excluding_.